 Nothing in this Section shall be construed as limiting or superseding the provisions of this Chapter.
 The Chief shall issue the Procurement Operating Manual and shall ensure compliance therewith by the using agencies.
 The regulations and procedures contained in the Procurement Operating Manual shall represent a complete plan of operation for the City's procurement system.
-A copyUpon the Mayor's approval of amendments to the Procurement Operating Manual, and any amendments thereto, the Chief shall be promptly filedfile copies of the amendments with the Council Secretary, Inspector General, and Council Auditor.
-The Inspector General, and Council Auditor may provide the Chief with comments regarding the amendments prior to the amendments becoming effective.
+Upon the Mayor's approval of amendments to the Procurement Operating Manual, the Chief shall promptly file copies of the amendments with the Council Secretary, Inspector General, and Council Auditor.
+The Inspector General, and Council

+Auditor may provide the Chief with comments regarding the amendments prior to the amendments becoming effective.

-(d) (d) Emergency procurements; procedures.
+- (e) Emergency procurements; procedures.
 The Chief shall promulgate emergency purchasing procedures in the Procurement Operating Manual for all types of procurements, including supplies, contractual services, capital improvements, professional services, and professional design services.
 The emergency procurement procedures shall be consistent with this Code and applicable state law.
-Procurements subject to Section 255.20, F.S., shall meet the emergency requirements provided in Section 255.20, F.S.

-(e) Required Notice Regarding Certain Procurement Methods.
-The Chief shall provide a quarterly report to the Mayor, Council Secretary, Council Auditor, and Office of Inspector General of any single-source or emergency purchase made pursuant to this Chapter more than the formal threshold amounts described in Part 3.
+Procurements subject to Section 255.20, F.S., shall meet the emergency requirements provided in Section 255.20, F.S. - (f) Required notice regarding certain procurement methods.
+The Chief shall provide a quarterly report to the Mayor, Council Secretary, Council Auditor, and Office of Inspector General of any single-source or emergency purchase made pursuant to this Chapter more than the formal threshold amounts described in Part 3. - (g) Minimum responses for professional services; resolicitation required.
+Solicitations for professional services shall require no less than three supplier responses.
+If solicitations for professional services receive responses from less than three suppliers, the Chief shall resolicit proposals from suppliers, unless the Chief determines in writing, in consultation with the using agency, that no advantage would be obtained by resoliciting.

 Sec.
-126.307. - Selection Procedures for Independent Audit Firm. accordance with Section 5.11 of the Charter and the selection procedures set forth in Section 218.391, F.S., the annual independent audit shall be performed by an accountant, or an accounting firm selected by City Council.
+126.307. - Selection procedures for independent audit firm.
+In accordance with Section 5.11 of the Charter and the selection procedures set forth in Section 218.391, F.S., the annual independent audit shall be performed by an accountant, or an accounting firm selected by City Council.
 The public notice or advertisement as well as receipts of responses shall be handled by the Division.
 The Council Auditor shall, within one business day, notify the Chief of the introduction of the proposed ordinance or resolution making the award, and the Chief shall place the title to such ordinance or resolution on the next JPAC agenda for informational purposes.
 Once the ordinance or resolution making the award becomes effective the Council Auditor's Office shall, within three business days, notify the Chief, and the Chief shall include the awarding of the service on the next JPAC agenda for informational purposes.
 The notifications set forth in this Section shall not create the requirement for any notices or advertisements not otherwise required by this Chapter 126.

 Sec.
-126.308. - Selection Procedures for Sports and Entertainment Facilities Promoter and/or Manager.
+126.308. - Selection procedures for sports and entertainment facilities promoter and/or manager.